 AWS Enterprise Support is available to assist you during and after your migration.
 The service includes technical and billing support, tools to manage the health of your environment, and a Technical Account Manager (TAM) who proactively monitors your environments and serves as your primary point of contact and coordination with AWS programs and experts.
 AWS Enterprise Support essentially functions as an extension of your cloud team and can be invaluable for technical guidance and issue resolution.

 Whatever phase of AWS migration you’re in, there are critical factors to consider when securing your AWS-hosted workloads.
 AWS operates on the Shared Responsibility Model — it provides security of its infrastructure, but you are responsible for the security of everything you put there.
-A managed detection and response (MDR) provider like Alert Logic can help you choose and manage the appropriate controls and configurations for your organization’s AWS environment, enabling you to meet your security responsibilities and provide robust protection for your business assets.
+A managed detection and response (MDR) solution like that from Fortra’s Alert Logic can help you choose and manage the appropriate controls and configurations for your organization’s AWS environment, enabling you to meet your security responsibilities and provide robust protection for your business assets.
 Request your free MDR demo today to learn more about Alert Logic’s cloud native AWS security services.

 Additional AWS Migration Resources